Synaps3Protocol/sep/SEP/SEP-003/README.md

 - **Vesting**: Gradual token releases for long-term stakeholders.
 - **Grants & Partnerships**: Supporting ecosystem growth through strategic collaborations.
 - **Rewards**: Distributed for engaging in quests, staking, governance, prizes, and community activities.
-- **Content Growth & Support**: Incentivizing the creation, curation, and expansion of high-quality content within the platform.
+- **Content Growth & Support**: Incentivize the creation and expansion of high-quality content within the platform.
 - **Network Effects Support**: Encouraging behaviors like:
   - Providing valuable feedback.
   - Uploading high-quality content.
   - Building a strong reputation.
   - Referrals that expand the user base.

+## 1.5 Token Utility & Use Cases

+MMC serves as the foundational asset within the ecosystem, supporting:

+1. **Staking**: MMC holders stake tokens to earn rewards.
+2. **Governance**: Influence protocol decisions via token-weighted voting.
+3. **Content Access**: Used for content monetization models (subscriptions, rentals, paywalls).
+4. **Premium Services**: Unlock AI analytics, marketing tools, and content processing.
+5. **Rights Market**:  Enable decentralized IP trade and leasing.
+6. **IP Lending/Borrowing** : Provide liquidity through collateralized IP.

-## 1.4 Inflation/Deflation Model
+## 1.6 Inflation/Deflation Model

-Although token releases are not technically inflationary (since no new tokens are minted), they influence the circulating supply, impacting supply and demand dynamics.
-The MMC Token employs a balanced inflation/deflation mechanism to ensure long-term sustainability.
+Although token releases are not technically inflationary (since no new tokens are minted), they do affect the circulating supply, impacting supply and demand dynamics.
+The MMC Token employs a balanced inflation/deflation mechanism to ensure long-term value.

-### 1.4.1 **Inflationary Faucet**
+### 1.6.1 **Inflationary Faucet**
 Tokens are distributed and added to the circulating supply through the mechanisms listed in **1.3**, including:

 - Staking rewards.
 - Network Effects Support.
 - Airdrops.

-### 1.4.2 **Deflationary Sink**
+### 1.6.2 **Deflationary Sink**
-Tokens are strategically removed or temporarily locked to reduce the circulating supply, leveraging mechanisms like:
+Tokens are strategically removed or temporarily locked to reduce the circulating supply, using methods like:

 - **Token Burn**: A portion of fees is permanently removed from circulation.
 - **Fees**: A percentage of collected fees is removed or redirected.